 When in motion, the wind turbines emit audible sound.
 The level of this sound varies with the speed of the turbine and the distance of the listener from the turbine.
 Sound is generated from the wind turbine at points near the hub or nacelle and from the blade tips and trailing edges as they rotate.
 The most stringent noise standards, as regulated by the MPCA under Minn.
 R. Ch.
-7030, is a 50 dB(A) L{50} limit for nighttime noise levels.
+7030, is a 50 dB(A) L50 limit for nighttime noise levels.

-Plum Creek proposes siting turbines the minimum 1,000 feet from residences plus the distance required to comply with the MPCA limit of a 50 dB(A) nighttime L{50} noise level, if necessary (L{50} is the median noise level or the level exceeded 50 percent of the time) (MPCA, 2015).
-The closest turbine to a non-participant residence in the GE-127 layout is 2,219 feet and in the Vestas layout is 2,700 feet.
-The closest turbine to a participating residence in the GE-127 layout is 1,224 feet and in the Vestas layout is 1,047 feet.
+Plum Creek proposes siting turbines the minimum 1,000 feet from residences plus the distance required to comply with the MPCA limit of a 50 dB(A) nighttime L50 noise level, if necessary (L50 is the median noise level or the level exceeded 50 percent of the time) (MPCA, 2015).
+The closest turbine to a non-participant residence in the V162 layout is 2,496 feet and in the SG170 layout is 2,124 feet.
+The closest turbine to a participating residence in the V162 layout is 1,046 feet and in the SG170 layout is 1,246 feet.

 Plum Creek incorporated the project-specific background sound monitoring data with turbine sound modeling using the Computer Aided Design for Noise Abatement (Cadna-A) software program to determine the sound levels at receptors within one mile of the Project Area.
-The monitoring methodologies and results are detailed in Appendix B. The Cadna-A acoustical analysis software is designed for evaluating environmental noise from stationary and mobile sources and was used to calculate the L{50} for all three turbine models.
-Assuming that wind speeds are at the maximum sound power level wind speed for each turbine model and are constant for an entire one-hour period, the L{50} calculated by Cadna-A was compared to the MPCA L{50} standard.
+The monitoring methodologies and results are detailed in Appendix B. The Cadna-A acoustical analysis software is designed for evaluating environmental noise from stationary and mobile sources and was used to calculate the $L{50}$ for all three turbine models.
+Assuming that wind speeds are at the maximum sound power level wind speed for each turbine model and are constant for an entire one-hour period, the $L{50}$ calculated by Cadna-A was compared to the MPCA $L{50}$ standard.

 The analysis accounted for all noise generating elements associated with the proposed wind turbine models and layouts for the Project.
-All proposed primary wind turbines (noise sources) were modeled in Cadna-A and Project-related noise levels were calculated at 461 noise-sensitive receptors within the Project Area and a buffer of approximately one mile.
+All proposed primary wind turbines and the transformers within the two Collector substations (noise sources) were modeled in Cadna-A and Project-related noise levels were calculated at 461 noise-sensitive receptors within the Project Area and one-mile buffer.
 Table 8.4-3 presents analysis results.
 The baseline noise isopleths of turbine-only sound (a line or curve of equal values) are depicted in Figures 7a-7c (Sound/Noise).